lovish69/SOC-Project/Part-1/Part-1 Readme.md

 Select “Enabled”
 4)Permanently Disable Defender via Registry
-1)From the same administrative command prompt we previously opened, copy/paste this command and press Enter REG ADD "hklm\software\policies\microsoft\windows defender" /v DisableAntiSpyware /t REG_DWORD /d 1 /f
+1)From the same administrative command prompt we previously opened, copy/paste this command and press Enter
+'''REG ADD "hklm\software\policies\microsoft\windows defender" /v DisableAntiSpyware /t REG_DWORD /d 1 /f'''

 5)Prepare to boot into Safe Mode to disable all Defender services a)Click the “Start” menu icon